 - As an employee, these sessions are perfect to get to your know teammates a bit better and connect over your current projects.

 - As a manager, you not only want to use these sessions to get to know your team a bit better but to also solicit questions and feedback about the company.

 Regular meet and greet sessions are a highly effective way to close the gap between long-distance working relationships and we recommend trying to have at least once per week.

 2. Mentorship Meeting

 Remote mentorship isn’t much different from mentoring employees in person and can help your teammates to understand their role and how to execute it more effectively.

 While mentoring people who are working outside of offices can create geographical challenges, technology has made strides in improvement over the years.

-With a proper managing of mentorship goals, expectation, and structure, mentorship meetings can be done regularly as a means to offer feedback, answer questions and recognize the efforts of the mentee.
+With a proper managing of mentorship goals, expectations, and structure, mentorship meetings can be done regularly as a means to offer feedback, answer questions, and recognize the efforts of the mentee.

 We recommend these meetings be held once per month with quarterly reviews.

 3. Team Progress Meeting